Do you know why a 1-year study in Ireland for Indian students is sought after heavily these days?

-In 2011, The Irish Minister for Jobs, Enterprise and Innovation Richard Bruton TD, aimed at attracting the 100,000 Indian students moving abroad for their higher studies every year into Ireland’s workforce.
-Consequently, between 2013-1017, Ireland saw a 45% increase in the number of international students coming into Ireland.
+In 2011, The Irish Minister for Jobs, Enterprise and Innovation, Richard Bruton TD, aimed at attracting the 100,000 Indian students moving abroad for their higher studies every year into Ireland’s workforce.
+Consequently, between 2013-2017, Ireland saw a 45% increase in international students entering Ireland.

 You can see several local businesses in Dublin with Indian owners and managers, which may get you part-time jobs if you can get their patronage.
-“Muqqabla”, “Urvashi” are some music tracks that rock the corridors of these local businesses.
-So there is no need to forget the rice, dal and curry after you leave India.
+“Muqqabla” and “Urvashi” are some music tracks that rock the corridors of these local businesses.
+So there is no need to forget the rice, dal, and curry after you leave India.

-It is certainly heartening for us to announce (with proof, of course) that employment rates are at an all-time high.
-Employment figures from the Central Statistics Office (CSO), confidently state that Ireland is in full employment.
+It is undoubtedly heartening for us to announce (with proof) that employment rates are at an all-time high.
+Employment figures from the Central Statistics Office (CSO) confidently state that Ireland is fully employed.

 Accountancy and Finance are lucrative for Indian students who study in Ireland.
-Due to the level of demand, and a squeeze in supply, companies are increasing compensation packages for both attraction and retention purposes.
+Due to the demand level and a squeeze in supply, companies are increasing compensation packages for both attraction and retention purposes.
+[Source: Morgan Mckinley]

-Several tech centred Irish institutions offer MS degrees in information technology, data analytics, cloud computing, business analytics.
 The courses are tailored to tackle real-time challenges in the tech-savvy industries in the IT hub of Europe.
-This is one supporting point for young and ambitious Indian students to study in Ireland for their Masters.
+This is one supporting point for young and ambitious Indian students to study in Ireland for their Master’s.

 So here is the answer to the much-awaited question, “How to work in Ireland post-graduation”.